Need a report that reflects how COVID-19 has impacted this market and its growth?

-The Qatari construction market is fragmented in nature with the presence of local and regional players.
+The Qatari construction market is fragmented in nature, with the presence of both local and regional players.
 Some of the key players in the market include QD-SBG Construction, Gulf Contracting, HBK Contracting, and AlJaber Engineering.
 Major and specialized companies have witnessed unprecedented stability and growth in the Qatari construction market.
-By opting to be a regional leader, the country has undertaken large-scale infrastructure projects of various types and opened the participation of international companies.
+The country has undertaken large-scale infrastructure projects of various types and invited the participation of international companies.

-Many construction service providers and facility management companies are in the race to enter the Qatari market in terms of services.
+Many construction service providers and facility management companies are racing to enter the Qatari market for services.
 Companies are partnering with developers to offer after-construction services.
-As towers, low-rise buildings, stadiums, and malls get built and are near completion, the country’s facility management market is expected to grow exponentially in the coming years.
+As towers, low-rise buildings, stadiums, and malls get built and are near completion, the country’s facility management market is expected to grow exponentially over the coming years.

 1.1 Study Assumptions and Market Definition